-Edit sshd\config, find, uncomment and disable the PasswordAuthentication option.
+Edit sshd_config, find, uncomment and disable the PasswordAuthentication option.
 Then, at the end of the file, add the following:

-PasswordAuthentication no

-...

-at end of file

-Match Address 192.168.1.0/24
+PasswordAuthentication no Deny by default ... at end of file Match Address 192.168.1.0/24 Effective until next Match block or End-of-File PasswordAuthentication yes

-PasswordAuthentication yes